jalcine/website/src/_posts/2013-06-03-getting-postgresql-up-and-kicking-on-ubuntu.md

 from a MySQL background, the commands aren't that different (if not at all).
 The only problem after installing is that your user account on your system won't be recognized as a valid user account in Postgres.
-The following will help you log-in and set up an account to use with Postgres.
+The following will help you log in and set up an account to use with Postgres.

 {% highlight bash %}
 $ sudo -u postgres psql